QC2023-Group-3/QuantumMinigolf/README.md

 We have used Python version `3.12.0`, however any version of Python over `3.10.0` should work.

 In terms of library requirements, please check our [requirements.txt](https://github.com/QC2023-Group-3/QuantumMinigolf/blob/main/requirements.txt) file.

+## Installation

+To install the game, you can either download the source code and run it through Python, or you can download the executable from the [releases](https://github.com/QC2023-Group-3/QuantumMinigolf/releases/latest) page.

+If you wish to compile the file yourself, please see the [Compiling](#compiling) section.

 ## Customization